muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

      west build -p -b nrf7002dk/nrf5340/cpuapp -- -DCONFIG_MPSL_CX=y -Dipc_radio_CONFIG_MPSL_CX=y

-Use this command for concurrent Wi-Fi and Thread throughput with coexistence enabled test.
+Use this command to run the tests with coexistence enabled mode.

 Change the board target as given below for the nRF7001 DK, nRF7002 EK, and nRF7001 EK.